-- High Risk Situations in the lives of College Athletes by Earl Suttle and John Hubbard - Other assigned reading materials
+- High Risk Situations in the Lives of College Athletes by Earl Suttle and John Hubbard - ❖ Other assigned reading materials will be provided by the instructor.

 3. COURSE DESCRIPTION:

 This course is intended to assist students in developing a variety of leadership, communication, and interpersonal skills necessary to maximize their success in academia, in their sport, and in life.
 This course will provide opportunities for students to explore the characteristics and skills that contribute to successful leadership.
 Topics will be covered via class readings, discussions, skill-building exercises, and other experiential activities.